chef/automate/components/docs-chef-io/content/automate/chef-automate-ha-prerequisites.md

 {{% automate/ha-warn %}}
 {{< /warning >}}

-Before installing Chef automate HA, ensure you have taken a quick tour of this pre-requisite page.
+Before installing Chef automate HA on On-premise deployment, ensure you have taken a quick tour of this pre-requisite page.

-## Platform Support

-This section lists the recommended requirements for operating systems, virtual machine instances, and VPC for implementing the Chef Automate High Availability (HA) in your network infrastructure.

 ## Software Requirements